embecosm/riscv-toolchain/README.md

 Building
 --------

-To build the toolchain and ISA simulator, use
+To build the RISC-V toolchain and QEMU, use

 ```
 ./build-all.sh [--with-xlen <xlen>]
                [--with-arch <arch>]
                [--with-abi  <abi>]
-               [--enable-default-stack-erase]
 ```

-All arguments are optional, the defaults being to build a toolchain for `rv32im` with the `ilp32` ABI.
+All arguments are optional, the defaults being to build a toolchain for `rv32imc` with the `ilp32` ABI.
 Possible values are:

 |Parameter  | Value                                          |